 The WEDC is under no obligation to make payments for reimbursement of costs until completion of each stage.
 If the WEDC terminates the Agreement because of the Company's default or breach of any provision as permitted by the Agreement, the Company will immediately reimburse the WEDC for all payments the WEDC has made to the Company.
 In the event of termination of this Agreement after completion of the construction of stage one or stage two Project facilities, the Company shall be entitled to retain those grant funds previously paid to the Company by the WEDC.
-No payments were made by the City during fiscal year 2022 related to this Agreement.
+During the fiscal year, the WEDC paid \$250,000 to the Company.